slipstream/SlipStreamDocumentation/docs/advanced_tutorial/cloud_technology.rst

 Service Models
 ~~~~~~~~~~~~~~

-The "service model" for a cloud answers the question: **What resources
+The "service model" answers the question: **What resources are
-are provided by the cloud?** NIST and others define three general
+provided by the cloud?** NIST and others define three general service
-service models:
+models:

--  **Software as a Service (SaaS)**: Provides a complete application to
+- Software as a Service (SaaS)
-   a customer hosted on a cloud platform to provide lower latencies,
+    Provides a complete application to a customer hosted on a cloud
-   better bandwidth, scaling, or other features.
+    platform to provide lower latencies, better bandwidth, scaling, or
+    other features.
+Typically the customer will access the service
+    through a web browser or another client on the customers computer.

+- Platform as a Service (PaaS)
+    Provides a programming environment and cloud infrastructure
+    featuring high-level capabilities like load-balancing, scaling,
+    etc., relieving the programmer from having to construct those
+    services from scratch in the application.
 Typically the customer
-   will access the service through a web browser or another client on
-   the customers computer.
--  **Platform as a Service (PaaS)**: Provides a programming environment
-   and cloud infrastructure featuring high-level capabilities like
-   load-balancing, scaling, etc., relieving the programmer from having
-   to construct those service from scratch in the application.
-Typically
-   the customer is an application developer who accesses the service
+    is an application developer who accesses the service through a
-   through a proprietary, language-specific API.
+    proprietary, language-specific API.

--  **Infrastucture as a Service (IaaS)**: Provides access to raw
+- Infrastucture as a Service (IaaS)
+    Provides access to raw computing resources (virtual machines,
-   computing resources (virtual machines, storage, etc.) that can be
+    storage, etc.) that can be provisioned (and released)
-   provisioned (and released) rapidly.
-Customers access these services
+    rapidly.
+Customers access these services either through a simple
-   either through a simple (usually REST) API or through a web
+    (usually REST) API or through a web interface.
-   interface.

 These service models are often presented as a hierarchy as a PaaS is
 often built over a IaaS, as well as a SaaS over a PaaS.